hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

                 - to ensure System requirements are valid
                         - and understoof by all
                 - quickest method to obtain feedback
+            - advantages
+                - speed with which the prototype is put together
+                - ensure the requirements are clear (ly understood)
+                - focuses the user on only one aspect of the system
+                    - keeps the feedback precise
             - disadvantages
                 - developers might be pressured to developing unfinished products
+                    - user might confuse it with final product
                 - prototype may not work well
                 - lot of time wasted
         - evolutionary